List of NHL seasons: Championship format

 Like predecessor leagues, the champion of the NHA league since its founding was the team with the best regular season record, with a playoff used only if more than one team had the best win–loss record.
 This changed in 1917 with the invention of the split-season, whereby the champion became the winner of the annual playoff.
 The NHL continued the split-season and playoff format upon the winding up of the NHA organization.
 Except for the 1919–20 season, when there was no playoff because Ottawa won both halves of the season, the champion of the NHL has been the playoff champion.

 The NHA champion was awarded the O'Brien Cup.
 This was continued by the NHL.
 Until 1927, the NHL champion was awarded the O'Brien Cup, supplemented by the Prince of Wales Trophy, starting in 1925.
 To win the Stanley Cup, the NHL champion had to play and win a "world's series" with the champion of the Pacific Coast or Western Canada leagues.
 After 1927, the NHL playoff champion was awarded the Stanley Cup, while the O'Brien Cup and Prince of Wales Trophy were reused as division championship and playoff runner-up awards.

-National Hockey Association
+1910–1917: National Hockey Association

 Hockey seasons traditionally started in January and ended in March until the 1910–11 season which was the first to start before the new year.
-The 1911–12 season saw the elimination of the rover position, reducing number of skaters per side to six.
+The 1911–12 season saw the elimination of the rover position, reducing number of skaters per side to six, and changing the game to three 20-minute periods from two 30-minute periods.
 The 1916–17 season saw the introduction of the split schedule, an innovation attributed to Toronto NHA owner Eddie Livingstone.
 To symbolize the league championship, the NHA champion was awarded the O'Brien Cup, donated by the O'Brien family, owners of silver mines (being the source of the silver in the trophy), owners of several of the NHA franchises, and original owner of the Montreal Canadiens.